rsforbes/pro_sports_transactions/README.md

 Pro Sports Transactions API
 ===============

 An API for Software Engineers, Data Scientists, and sports fans of all to over the world to easily pull transactional data from https://www.prosportstransactions.com/.
+Pro Sports includes transactions data about the MLB, NBA

 &nbsp;
 # About